csce-315-331-2024a/project-3-full-stack-agile-web-project-3-907-30/sprint_materials/sprint_1/sprint1_standup1.md

 - Gabriel Floreslovo

 ## Agenda
-- [ ] What we have finished, what we have left, and how we will do it
+- [x] What we have finished, what we have left, and how we will do it
-- [ ] Conduct "fist of five" vote on the confidence in acheiving the sprint goal
+- [x] Conduct "fist of five" vote on the confidence in acheiving the sprint goal
-- [ ] Share any roadblocks that are interrupting progress
+- [x] Share any roadblocks that are interrupting progress

 ## What we have completed
 - Implemented login and logout route and hooks - Adam
-- Employee POS system almost done, mising create - Akshay
-- Clear order button - Akshay
-- Updated Oauth to match schema - Adam
+- Set up repository and have Next.js running - Margo
+- Have deployable site using Vercel - Margo

 ## Roadblocks
-- Figuring out how to use state in React
-- Configuring the database
+- Need to understand Next.js basics

 ## The plan for the rest of the sprint
-- Add customer managing view - Aaron
-- Hold off on update and delete functionality on employee POS view, should probably push to next sprint, should be with order viewing story - Akshay
-- For next sprints, assign stories rather than tasks, so there is less overlap
-- Start writing tests for our completed features - All
+- Have everyone begin on their deliverables - All
+- Investigate requirments and gather questions to ask Ritchey - Gabe

 ## Fist of five result
-- average of ~4 -> high confidence
+- average of 3.5 -> decent confidence

 ## Summary
-Overall, up to today, we are making good progress.
-Our main roadblocks are still just setup bottlenecks; we are waiting for each other while we all figure out basics.
-However, our communication is strong and everybody is on the same page.
-Aaron will be taking on some other teammembers tasks to lighten their load because some of his tasks overlapped with others and were already completed.
-We are adding a new task to add a customer managing view to the manager page.
-Everyone will be completing their remaining tasks and begin adding tests as they develop.
+Overall, we are getting started without too much issue.
+Of course, many of us are completely new to Next.js, and have not used neither Node or React, so it will take a little bit of time to learn.
+However, we do have some expertise in the group and they are taking a leaderhip role in steering us in the right direction coding-wise.
+The group does believe that it is very possible to finish all in a timely manner, but we do not have great confidence yet with this new framework.

+## NO PREVIOUS STAND-UP MEETING